 Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 If you have a conventional mattress protector, you should check the label to be sure it’s machine-washable.
 Most of them are, but the label may indicate any specific care instructions, so double-check anyway.
-You should avoid dry cleaning the mattress protector because the heat could melt the water-resistant material.
-Here are the general steps for washing your conventional mattress protector:

 If you have chosen an organic mattress protector these are the steps for cleaning it, although they are very similar: